 Layers Of Warm Clothing

-Including Jacket you should carry warm woollen layers or fleece.
-Carry more layers during winter season and less during summer.
+Including Jacket, you should carry warm woolen layers or fleece.
+Carry more layers during the winter season and less during summer.

-The Temperature decreases at night so you might need Thermals for night.
+The Temperature decreases at night so you might need Thermals for the night.

-The sunburns are very common at high altitude so carry full sleeved light t shirts which covers the neck and arms.
+The sunburns are very common at high altitudes so carry full-sleeved light t-shirts that cover the neck and arms.
 But only bring those t-shirts which dry fast.

 They are needed if you are trekking on a Rainy day it will keep you dry.

 Basic Requirements: 3rd Things to Carry on a Trek

 Socks (Woollen and Regular)